Exploring Fatty Liver Disease: The Impact of NR and NMN on Liver Health and Glucose Regulation

 Symptoms and Risk Factors

-Early stages of fatty liver disease may not exhibit symptoms, but as the condition advances, the following may occur:
+Early stages of fatty liver disease may not exhibit symptoms.
+However, as the condition advances, the following may occur:

 Persistent Fatigue: